Table of Contents

 What is the Trucking Business?

-The trucking business is an essential part of the freight transportation industry, where vehicles such as trucks and semi-trucks transport goods across various distances.
-This includes everything from raw materials to finished products.
-Trucking businesses are involved in the movement of freight and cargo, playing a crucial role in both domestic and international trade.
+The trucking business falls within the broader freight transportation industry involving the use of vehicles, mainly trucks and semi-trucks for conveying goods over short or long distances.
+In most cases, these goods range from raw materials to finished products.
+The trucking businesses are basically involved in the movement of freight and cargo.
+They have a major contribution toward domestic as well as international trade.

 Importance of Trucking Business